nekonhub/nvim/README.md

 ![Markview in Kanso-Mist colorscheme](assets/MarkdownInKanso-Mist.png)

-Kanso also works well in the Ink variant at night, and whilst I rarely use light colorschemes, Saturated Mode in the Pearl variant is a decent option.
+Kanso also works well in the Ink variant at night, and whilst I rarely use light colorschemes, Saturated Mode in the Pearl variant is a good option.

 I use this [great markdown cheatsheet](https://github.com/im-luka/markdown-cheatsheet) for testing Markdown, it covers everything.